 Teachers and parents are encouraged to use the History at Home program.
 The Frankenmuth Historical Association has worked with educational experts and the State of Michigan to ensure that these packets align with state curriculum standards.
-In completing this learning packet, students will be able to:
+Students will meet the following learning outcomes in this learning packet: